thomasrotchford/CS386-2024-multiPainter/Deliverables/D1_Inception.md

 - Long Distance Relation Ships
 - People who want a place to share creative Ideas
 - People who want a place to get creative Ideas
-- Friends who need something short to do in queue
+- Friends who need something short to do in the queue